Mr-nik66/Xortran/README.md

 .RUN XORTRN
 ```

-The compiler will print a log file in `XORTRN.LST` inside RT-11.
+The compiler will print a `XORTRN.LST` log file inside RT-11.

 ## Background